-Social facilitation means the ability of an individual to perform better in a given easy task in the presence of others or when being watched rather than when he is alone.
-This theory also states that if the given task is more complex or has not been performed earlier, then there will be decreased performance and efficacy and there will be more chances of error than when the task has been performed earlier.
+Social facilitation/ the audience effectmeans the ability of an individual to perform better in each easy task in the presence of others or when being watched rather than when he is alone.
+This theory also states that if the given task is more complex or has not been performed earlier, then there will be decreased performance and efficacy and there will be more chances of error than when the task has been performed earlierthis is known as the Yerkes Dodson law.
 There are three theories for social facilitation:

 Another study was conducted by Philip Zimbardo in Stanford University where different subjects were randomly assigned the roles of prisoners and guards.
 The results showed that subjects behaved according to the situation rather than dis-positional.
 In addition, individuals somehow conformed to the social group roles they were expected to play, especially in case of guards which acted authoritatively.

 This explains that a person will not offer help to a victim in the presence of other people.
 The probability of helping others is inversely proportional to the number of people present around the victim.
 Following are the factors which affect the behavior of the bystanders:

 Emergency versus non-emergency situations: In an experiment performed by Latane and Darley, they explained that the way a victim asks for help matters a lot.
 They conducted experiments in which they asked students to ask the name of the stranger passing by.
 More strangers replied and gave their names when the students told their name first.
 Similarly one more experiment was performed in which the students were told to ask for a dime from a stranger.
 Less people helped them when they directly asked for a dime but when the students told that their wallet is lost and they don’t have money, then more strangers helped them.
 Also according to the principle of social influence people are influenced by how others are reacting to the situation.
 If other people think that the victim does not need help and they don’t intervene, then the bystander will also not offer help and vice versa.